mb-group/ois/README.md

 ```
 This trains a model using 4 parallel replicas for estimating the gradient (mpirun -N 4), computing 5000 sweeps per iteration (-N option) and performing the likelihood maximization for 100 iterations (-b option).

-Two output files are generated: model.prm contains the optimized model parameters and model.log contains information regarind the optimization procedure.
-We can plot evolution of the likelihood from the log file (second column).
+Two output files are generated: model.prm contains the optimized model parameters and model.log contains information regarding the optimization procedure.
+We can plot the evolution of the likelihood from the log file (second column).

 <p align="center">
 <img src="tutorial/img/likelihood1.png" alt="lkelihood1" width="500"/>